rushatgabhane/Due-Diligence/README.md

 ![Process](./img/graph.png)

-The user snaps a picture,  the image is analysed using Google Cloud Vision  [ML Firebase Kit](https://firebase.google.com/docs/ml-kit) for mobile applications.
-The content of the image is labelled or detected.
-By using a Bayes Net Classifier Model and IEX Cloud API the user is provided with a list of stocks and companies relevant to the object contained in the picture.
+1. The user snaps a picture
+2. The image is analysed using Google Cloud Vision  [ML Firebase Kit](https://firebase.google.com/docs/ml-kit) for mobile applications.
+3. The content of the image is labelled or detected.
+4. By using a Bayes Net Classifier Model and IEX Cloud API the user is provided with a list of stocks and companies relevant to the object contained in the picture.

-The user can choose to either take more pictures or chat with one of the user.
+5. The user can choose to either take more pictures or chat with another DD investor.
 DD matches users taking into account investement style, favourire stocks and other information.
-DD suggestes up to 3 DD connectio to the user.
+DD suggestes up to 3 DD connections  at the time.

 ## UI/UX
  ![DD Home Page](./img/home.png)